What was the Second Wave Feminist Movement?

 In the 1950s, the economy began to expand, and the height of the red scare or anti-communist sentiment began to diminish feminist organization.
 However, by the early late 1950s and 1960s, as prolonged prosperity took hold, there was greater interest to explore new ideas and movements emerged, including the civil rights movement, that began to question establish social constructs such as segregation and inequality in the workplace.
 By the early 1960s, the social atmosphere began to be conducive for a major feminist movement.

-Ideology that Shaped the 2nd Wave of Feminism Movement
+Goals and Ideology that Shaped the 2nd Wave of Feminist Movement